 As technology has advanced, more and more medical diagnostic, research and treatment methods have become computerized.
 Hence, designing PCBs for such equipment is becoming a standard requirement throughout the industry.
 The range of circuit board applications in the healthcare and life science industry is ever-expanding.

-Thermo Fisher’s healthcare devices manufactured with Sierra Circuits boards
+Thermo Fisher’s PCBs for healthcare devices manufactured with Sierra Circuits boards

 Thermo Fisher Scientific is an American provisioner of scientific instrumentation, reagents, and consumables.
 They offer software and services to healthcare, life science, and other laboratories in academia, government, and industry (including the biotechnology and pharmaceutical sectors).
 Based out of Waltham, Massachusetts, the organization helps customers make the world healthier, cleaner, and safer.